 A new AI experiment including one of my ‘traditionally’ produced digital photomontage surreal artworks

 This new gallery is a an experimental collection of surreal and fantastical AI generated images with a very narrow theme and concept, exploring ideas of variety, variation and iteration of AI generations.
-Not all the images were created using the image below as a specific reference and there were two main prompts used to create all the images.
+Some of the images were created using the artwork below as a specific reference and there were only two main prompts used to create all the images.
+The experiment here was to see if you really can create an almost limitless variation using just a few simple inputs.

 Below is the reference image I originally created (a number of years ago now) in Photoshop using the then ‘traditional’ methods of photomontage, manual editing and image manipulation to achieve the results: